 We’re on the road, trying to make it from Te Anau to Queenstown before dusk and we’re talking about the All Blacks.
 Like many New Zealand fathers and sons, sport is the demilitarised zone where we express our feelings.
 I ask: “Do you remember those letters I used to write to you when I was at Wesley College?”

 Of course he does.
-They were bonkers — absurd, intemperate and fanatically anti-Australian.
+They were bonkers — absurd, verbose and fanatically anti-Australian.
 After the New Zealand cricketers were “shamefully denied” a famous test win in 1987 by “unabashed cheating”, I opined that this game would “forever be remembered in infamy”.
 Another letter named an All Black World Cup squad which, faithful to a “rewarding youth selection policy” excluded players over 25.
 Then there was a bizarre Father’s Day card that featured a graphic depiction of the Australian centre Brett Papworth being crash-tackled by my father and “sent off to intensive care with a punctured lung and internal hemorrhaging”.

 We’d been planning our Southland trip for a decade, but the return to the homeland hadn’t gone as intended.
 First, Dad’s delusional theory that Southland is never more beautiful than late autumn had been exposed by a southerly that ripped through our singlets (though it did help me slot my first-ever goal from halfway at the Bluff Rugby Club).